shakebugs/shake-docs/docs/android/configuration-and-data/ticket-metadata.md

 Use Ticket metadata to attach useful custom data to tickets.
 Examples are statuses of various app variables at the moment of ticket being sent:
 * Current chat room ID
-* List of items curreently in a shopping cart
+* List of items currently in a shopping cart
 * Task synced true/false
 * Number of search results
 * List sorted by what